amaitou/Philosophers/README.md

 ### **Race Condition**

-Since `The Dining Philosophers Problem` Occurs when there a **Race Condition** that ladt will be our main problem to solve using some thechniques such as:
+Since `The Dining Philosophers Problem` Occurs when there is a **Race Condition** that ladt will be our main problem to solve using some techniques such as:
 - > Locks
 - > Semaphors